 10. Send email that your audience loves

 Get to know your audience.
 What topics, products and content do they want to receive from you?
 Ensure that you’re not constantly bombarding them with products and sales – provide useful information that they can engage with and share with their friends.
-A good example of this is a Garden Centre who sends their customers how-to guides for growing fruit and vegetables and handy tips for using their products.
+A good example of this is a Garden Centre that sends their customers how-to guides for growing fruit and vegetables and handy tips for using their products.
 Similarly, a fashion retailer who shares fashion trends straight from the catwalk and tips for how to re-create the look with items in-store and what customers might already have in their wardrobe.

-Content does not always need to be directly related to your own products, but should provide a way for your customers to engage with industry-relevant topics that they’re interested in.
+Content does not always need to be directly related to your products, but should provide a way for your customers to engage with industry-relevant topics that they’re interested in.
 By providing regularly engaging content you’ll be top of mind when they’re looking to purchase.

 Not sure what content your customers want to receive?
 You can ask them via a short survey, look online at what your competitors are offering, and regularly test your email content to find out how various content performs.